Disability Mobility Initiative

 At the same time, BIPOC, disabled and elderly people, and people living in rural areas and on tribal lands face greater risks of being killed in traffic collisions because our communities lack accessible pedestrian and transit infrastructure.
 This is compounded by the suburbanization of poverty.
-People of color, immigrants and low-income disabled people are much more likely to live in areas with fewer sidewalks, streetlights, or crosswalks and less frequent and reliable transit routes.
+People of color, immigrants and low-income disabled people are much more likely to live in areas with higher speed roads, fewer sidewalks, streetlights, or crosswalks and less frequent and reliable transit routes.

 Even where reliable transit and safe pedestrian infrastructure exist, Black, brown and disabled people are forced into encounters with the criminal justice system through discriminatory enforcement of jaywalking and loitering statutes, and through fare enforcement on public transit.
-More broadly, because traffic laws and fare enforcement often are under the purview of police, traffic rule violations can escalate into violent and deadly conflicts.
-And traffic/fare enforcement compounding fines, court fees and mandatory court appearances disproportionately harm poor members of our communities.
+This enforcement can escalate into violent and deadly conflicts.
+And compounding fines, court fees and mandatory court appearances disproportionately harm poor members of our communities.

 - Increase revenue for transportation options that serve those who most rely on public transit.
 Support legislation for sustainable, progressive funding for transit and walking/rolling infrastructure.
 Push transit agencies to take pro-equity actions that prioritize BIPOC, immigrant, disabled and transit-reliant populations when deciding how to allocate resources.

 - Reduce policing of pedestrians and transit users.
-Work with allies to decriminalize “jaywalking,” being a pedestrian in the roadway, and other behaviors related to transportation access and remove police from traffic enforcement.
-Work to reform fare enforcement and to create alternatives to fines and/or progressive fine structures.
-Long term, advocate for fare-free transit to eliminate enforcement disparities and the criminalization of poverty.
+Advocate for fare-free transit to eliminate enforcement disparities and the criminalization of poverty.
+Decriminalize “jaywalking,” being a pedestrian in the roadway, and other behaviors related to transportation access.
+Work with allies to remove police from traffic enforcement and reform fare enforcement and to create alternatives to fines and/or progressive fine structures.